msavin/SteveJobs/README.md

 // Access the Jobs collection directly Jobs.collection.find();
 ```

 ## More Details

-For more information about how the package works, how jobs run, how the timing works, what happens when a job fails, and so on, check out the "<a href="DOCUMENTATION.md">documentation</a>."
+For more information about how the package works, how jobs run, how the timing works, job failures, etc, check out the "<a href="DOCUMENTATION.md">documentation</a>."

 If you like the design of the package, make sure to check out:
  - <a href="http://meteor.toys">Meteor Toys</a> - Development Tools